Melody15/InputPropagateAnalysis/README.md

 # How it works
-The `ValuePropagate Pass` take the Linux driver llvm bitcode as input, and use `opt` to perform static analysis, then give a simple tree structure output.
+The `ValuePropagate` Pass takes the Linux driver llvm bitcode as input, it could used by `opt` to perform static analysis, and finally gives a simple tree structure output.

 - `ValuePropagate` for x86 arch Linux Kernel.